3-1

 How To Choose The Best Diamond Shape And Size For Your Finger

 When choosing the perfect diamond engagement ring, size matters.
 BUT this does not mean that bigger is always better.
-SO how do you know the perfect size diamond for you?
+So how do you know the perfect size diamond for you?
 Read on to see how different diamond sizes look and learn how to choose the best diamond size (& shape)!

 Diamond Shapes